 Fortunately, this doesn't mean each post needs to be accompanied by hand-crafted illustrations.
 Royalty-free stock photos (from Adobe, for example) and GIFs can be used to add a simple visual element to your post, while tools such as Canva and Biteable, allow you to create bespoke images and video content.

 If you've got educational blog posts or e-books, social media is the perfect place to share them.
-Your audience is more likely to engage with this kind of content, and it showcases your expertise and knowledge.
+But don't just post links to them.
+Instead, repurpose your long-form content into social media platform-friendly content.
+This could be visual graphics, short-form informative posts, carousels, or videos.
+Your audience is more likely to engage with this valuable content, rather than following an external link.

 In addition, you can also use social media to engage with your audience.
 Answer direct messages, mentions, and comments in a timely fashion.